Readit News logoReadit News

 mayukh commented on Sora is here openai.com/index/sora-is-... · Posted by u/toomuchtodo

-bayindirh · 9 months ago
+bayindirh · a year ago

 Maybe you should talk with image editor developers, copier/scanner manufacturers and governments about the safeguards they shall implement to prevent counterfeiting money.